 With accurate data extraction, finance executives can seamlessly review expenses.
 This reduces any chances of reporting errors and fraudulent claims.
 We expect more solutions to introduce data extraction capabilities.
 The only question is – How accurately can they extract data from expense receipts?

-Businesses curb expense fraud and build a complaint culture
+Businesses curb expense fraud and build a compliant culture

 With all traditional solutions, there is an implied delay, between the stages of data collection and the review process.
 This delay leads to finance executives rushing through the reimbursement process.
 This results in wrongful approvals and an increase in expense fraud.
 Real-time policy checks, help address this very challenge.